Experimental certification of an informationally complete quantum measurement in a device-independent protocol: Supplemental material

-\textit{Detector dark counts.---}Each of the single photon detectors used in the measurements have dark count rates of about 500 detections per second.
+Each of the single photon detectors used in the measurements have dark count rates of about 500 detections per second.
 The chances of a coincident event stemming from a true detection and a dark count, with the rates used, was as low as $10^{-11}$, thus negligible.